Jablanica (mountain)

-Jablanica (Jabllanicë /sq/; Јабланица /mk/) is a mountain range stretching between the state borders of Albania and North Macedonia.
-The larger section of the range is located within Albania, where it forms part of the Shebenik National Park, bounded by the municipalities of Librazhd to the southeast and Dibër to the northwest.
+Jablanica (Јабланица /mk/; Jabllanicë) is a mountain range stretching between the state borders of North Macedonia and Albania.
+A section of the range located within Albania, forms part of the Shebenik National Park, bounded by the municipalities of Librazhd to the southeast and Dibër to the northwest.
 On the North Macedonia side, it lies within the limits of Struga municipality.

 Its highest peak, Black Rock (Guri i Zi; Црн Камен), reaches a height of 2257 m, marking the delineation point for both countries.

 Geology

 Composed primarily of Triassic-Jurassic limestones, the range features a complex anticlinal structure with tectonic detachments.
-It resembles a large elevated horst surrounded by tectonic-erosive slopes, the most prominent of which are found on the western and eastern edges, near Rrethi i Kurorës and Rajcë, respectively.
+It resembles a large elevated horst, surrounded by tectonic-erosive slopes, the most prominent of which are found on the western and eastern margins, near Rrethi i Kurorës and Rajcë, respectively.
 As the mountain range descends southeastward, it becomes less elevated due to subsidence in the Ohrid graben.
 The northwestern section of the range is rugged and shaped by glacial and karst processes, while the southeastern side contains predominantly flat and pitted surfaces bounded by steep slopes.

 The ridge features several karst plateaus, namely Rrethi i Kurorës and Trishilka, that display various karst formations, predominantly small-sized karst pits.
 Glacial forms like cirques are fewer and less developed on the western slope, while the eastern slope includes numerous complex ones that transition into glacial troughs.